top of page

 • Athena Van der Perre & Dennis Braekmans (KU Leuven & Universiteit Leiden)

-Conference Abstract
+Conference Theme

 Historically neglected, the study of ancient clay figurines has developed considerably in recent years, in part through the application of methodologies used in ceramic studies.
 Researchers have employed a wide variety of approaches to tackle questions regarding the production methods, use, and social and economic systems connected to clay objects.
 While analysis on figurines has most often focused on their iconography and basic use, there is a growing acknowledgement that they had complex meanings with their own agency that require diverse interpretations.